 8. Remain Positive

+Each morning, read, recite, or listen to daily positive affirmations and remind yourself why you are sober and how good it feels.
 Place positive affirmations on your mirror, your door, in your car, or even written on your hand.
-Read them and repeat them to keep your strength.
+Read them throughout the day to keep up your strength.

-It doesn’t matter whether it is a friend, family member, or stranger.
-When people are drinking at a party, they are going to get pushy with one who is not.
-And, well, that is you.
-Be prepared for these pushy people.
-Know how to walk away without a confrontation – and without succumbing to peer pressure.
+It does not matter whether it is a friend, family member, or stranger.
+When people are drinking at a party, they will get pushy with someone who is not.
+Be prepared for these pushy people, and know how to walk away without confrontation or succumb to peer pressure.

 10. Have an Escape Plan

-Before you arrive at any social engagements, you should have a plan in place for when your triggers arise.
+Before you arrive at any social engagements, have a plan in place for when your triggers are too intense to manage.
 You will want to excuse yourself from the party as soon as possible.
 Where will you go?
-What will you tell the other clients?
+What will you tell the other people?
 Know the escape plan and follow it.
 Do not ever leave yourself in a place where you feel vulnerable or weak.

 11. Stay in the Moment

 The holidays can be full of fun if you are prepared.
 Being sober can be rewarding, but it takes a lot of work.
-Follow these tips for facing a healthy, sober holiday season.
-And remember to find things that fulfill your inner sense of joy – and ignore the rest.
+Westwind Recovery® Center is here to support you when sobriety gets tough.
+Our treatment programs will prepare you for a sober holiday season to remember.
+Call us today at 855.340.8832 to get started.